 Flower Minion sits quietly in the tub, both sigh in a mix of disappointment and bewilderment next to Combat Minion, who, after musing about it, just shrugs.
 At least Flower Minion didn’t get her hands back on the weed honey.

 “Well, I’m satisfied.
 Good enough for me, ” he says, staring out to space with a jagged smile.

-Order stretches uncomfortably under the sun of the New Reinen morning as she readjusts her large sun hat to shade as much of her as possible.
+Lord Knight General Order stretches uncomfortably under the sun of the New Reinen morning as she readjusts her large sun hat to shade as much of herself as possible.